gretaTomasoni/gretaTomasoni/README.md

 </div>
 <br>

-If you're interested in working with me, please feel free to [contact me](mailto:greta51198@gmail.com). <br>
+When I'm not crafting code, you'll find me sipping on a cup of coffee, binge-watching TV series, or taking bike rides around the city.<br>
-If I'm not crafting code, you'll find me sipping on a cup of coffee, binge-watching TV series, or taking bike rides around the city.
+If you're interested in working with me, please feel free to [contact me](mailto:greta51198@gmail.com).
 <br>
 <br>
 ps: I'm not a very good copy so this text was created by chatGPT.